 Information requested by WU and signatory agreements include:

 - Emergency Contact Information

 - Off-Campus Study Authorization/Release Agreement (signature document)

-- Standards of Conduct Agreement (signature document)
+- Code of Student Conduct Agreement (signature document)

 - Financial Aid Acknowledgement